Frequently Asked Questions

 How much does it cost?

-Retreats are accessible to all members of the public regardless of financial circumstances.
+All Tarpa programs—online courses and retreat cabins—are free and accessible to everyone regardless of financial circumstances.
 There is no tuition or fee.
 Donations are welcome to cover maintenance and operational costs, but inability to donate does not affect access to our educational programs.

 Do I need to commit to a specific belief system or philosophy?